jdferreira/auto-crud/notes.md

 - [x] Column fakers for types other than string or text should not use custom faker methods, but always the one for that type

-- [ ] In the migration generator, foreign key columns cannot have a default value.
-This should be an error when reading the database.
+- [x] In the migration generator, foreign key columns cannot have a default value
+  - [ ] this should be an error when reading the database.

 - [ ] On models that have no specific need for the full_model (it still needs to exist!), simplify the state definition.